C-Undritz/CI-MS1-Birmingham-Wing-Chun/README.md

 * Change in the colour blue used.
 The original chosen blue colour (#195ACC) when applied to the website elements (navigation bar, footer and section headings) looked too light *in situ*.
 Therefore it was changed to the clubs original blue colour (#000066), which while dark in large areas, was thought to be well suited to the mentioned website elements.

 ---
+># **FEATURES FOR FURTHER DEVELOPMENT**
+1. Contact Form.
+Completion of back-end development and implement user feedback on the web site in the form of a pop up message upon successful submission of a completed form.
+2. Members only section.
+Available only for existing members of the organisation and will require a user login and password.
+This would enable the website to securely host members only content such as assessment criteria and the club yearly calendar and events.
+3. ‘Training at home’ content.
+Additional section within members only section that will host videos and additional training material for all skill levels to support any users who are not able to attend lessons in person for any reason.

+---
 ># **DEVELOPMENT & DEPLOYMENT**
 * A repository was setup in GitHub using the Code Institute Gitpod [full template]( https://github.com/Code-Institute-Org/gitpod-full-template).
 * All development was completed using Gitpod and code was regularly pushed back to the GitHub repository.